 - You have passed the College's final Part B examination in clinical oncology or clinical radiology

-- or if you meet the criteria for Fellowship without examination.
+- Or if you meet the criteria for Fellowship without examination.

 As a Fellow you can use FRCR after your name, providing your subscription is paid.
 We also encourage you to stand for College Council and other offices, and vote in College elections.

-Any RCR member may put forward an honorary membership nomination for someone who has directly engaged with RCR activities and made a significant contribution to the specialties of oncology or radiology in the UK.
+Any RCR member may put forward an honorary member nomination for someone who has directly engaged with RCR activities and made a significant contribution to the specialties of oncology or radiology in the UK.

 Honorary fellowship is a prestigious award available to those who are not a Fellow or member of the RCR, but have made exceptional contributions to clinical oncology or clinical radiology, or promoted the interests of those specialties at a national or an international level.